Skip to main content Skip to main navigation Skip to search

 Pomegranate arils that are ready-to-eat (fresh, chilled, frozen and dried)Residue screen fruit and vegetable residue screenRefer to fruit and vegetable residue screen

-n = the minimum number of sample units that must be examined from a lot of food.
+n = the number of samples to be analysed from a lot of food.

-c = the maximum allowable number of defective sample units, that have counts between ‘m’ and ‘M’.
+c = the maximum number of sample units, that can be greater than ‘m’.

 m = the acceptable microbiological level in a sample unit.